-Welcome to the WA Police statistics portal.
-The WA Police is committed to transparency of information, so the community can understand and assess the agency’s performance.
+Welcome to the WA Police Force statistics portal.
+The WA Police Force is committed to transparency of information, so the community can understand and assess the agency’s performance.
 Crime statistics are one manner in which the agency’s work can be interpreted, but not the only way.
 The agency also reports annually on Key Performance Indicators, which are explained further below.

 Note: Reporting changes

 Website changes will soon include more detail about certain crime categories, enhanced analysis of the data and better explanatory information.
-WA Police is also moving from monthly to quarterly reporting of our crime statistics, as recommended by the Australian Bureau of Statistics.
+The WA Police Force is also moving from monthly to quarterly reporting of our crime statistics, as recommended by the Australian Bureau of Statistics.
 The reports will still contain month by month data, but they will be released quarterly.

 About crime statistics